SCoulY/MuSCLe/README.md

 # MuSCLe
  The implementation of: A Multi-Strategy Contrastive Learning Framework for Weakly Supervised Semantic Segmentation  (MuSCLe).
-Current repository only contains inference and evaluation codes, training procedure will be made public after acceptance.
+Current repository only contains inference and evaluation codes, and training procedure will be made public after acceptance.

 ## Preparation